 WIOA became law on July 22, 2014.
 This legislation and its implementing regulations are designed to strengthen and improve the nation’s public workforce development system and help Americans with significant barriers to employment, including individuals with disabilities, into high quality jobs and careers and help employers hire and retain skilled workers.
 Title IV of WIOA amended title I of the Rehabilitation Act of 1973.

-- One-Stop Operations Guidance for the American Job Center Network
+- One-Stop Operations Guidance for the American Job Center Network (PDF, 235KB)

 - WIOA Joint Policy Guidance on Data Sharing and Confidentiality

 - Workforce Innovation and Opportunity Act (WIOA) Requirements for Unified and Combined State Plans (PDF, 72KB)